-The New Directions in Social Choice workshop, co-located with EC'25 at Stanford University, aims to bring together researchers working on topics related to voting and social choice.
-With a focus on recent developments, new application domains, and new analysis frameworks, the workshop will provide a platform for discussing the latest breakthroughs and charting directions for future work in the field.
+This workshop aims to bring together researchers working on topics related to voting and social choice.
+With a focus on recent developments, new application domains, new analysis frameworks, and the intersection with artificial intelligence, the workshop will provide a platform for discussing the latest breakthroughs and charting directions for future work in the field.

-Social choice theory has been studying collective decision making since the 1950s.
-Recent progress has deepened our understanding along several axes of innovation:
+Social choice theory has been studying collective decision-making since the 1950s.
+Recent progress has deepened our understanding along several axes of innovation, and this workshop seeks to explore these exciting frontiers:

-Social choice theory has been applied to new application domains, and theoretical progress (e.g., voting in combinatorial domains) has fueled new applications (e.g., participatory budgeting).
+New Application Domains: Social choice theory is being applied to an expanding range of new areas.
+Theoretical progress (e.g., voting in combinatorial domains) has fueled new applications (e.g., participatory budgeting, resource allocation, group recommendation).

-New analysis frameworks have given the field new perspectives on well-known questions.
-Examples include distortion in metric spaces, best-of-both-world guarantees, and forms of beyond-worst-case analysis.
+New Analysis Frameworks: The field has benefited from new perspectives on well-known questions through innovative analysis frameworks.
+Examples include understanding distortion in metric spaces, developing best-of-both-worlds guarantees, and employing forms of beyond-worst-case analysis.

-The purpose of this workshop is to highlight recent breakthroughs in these directions, chart directions for future work, and bring together the social choice community at EC.
+The purpose of this workshop is to highlight recent breakthroughs in these directions, chart avenues for future work, and bring together the social choice community at EC.

-This half-day workshop will take place on Thursday, July 10 at the EC conference (which runs July 7-10).
-The workshop will feature contributed and invited talks, an open-problem session, and a poster session.
+This half-day workshop will take place in the afternoon (2:00 PM - 5:00 PM) on Thursday, July 10, at the EC'25 conference (which runs July 7-10).
+The workshop will feature contributed and invited talks, an open-problem session, and a joint poster session with other EC'25 workshops.

-We are soliciting paper contributions on the topics of this workshop.
-We encourage authors to submit papers using the EC style files, but other formats are also acceptable.
-Submissions will be lightly reviewed, and we prefer focused and short versions of papers.
+We solicit paper contributions on the topics of this workshop.
+We encourage submissions that explore any of the themes listed above, as well as other novel directions in computational social choice.
+We encourage authors to submit papers using the EC style files (zip), but other formats are also acceptable.
+Submissions will be lightly reviewed, and we prefer focussed and short versions of papers.
 We will accept papers both as poster and as oral presentations.

 This is a non-archival workshop and we welcome papers that have been recently published or that are currently under review elsewhere.
-Papers accepted at EC 2024 should not be submitted.
+Papers accepted at EC'25 should not be submitted.
 Submissions need not be anonymized.

 Contact: ec25workshop@comsocseminar.org